Worktop Sale 30% Off All Worktops Including Templating and Installation. Finishes in:

 Before we dive into the conversion, let’s clarify what a stone is, not to be confused with a stone worktop.
 A stone is an Imperial unit of weight that is mainly used in the United Kingdom and Ireland to measure a person’s weight or the weight of certain objects.
 Historically, it was used across different cultures, but today, it’s most commonly associated with the British Isles.

-Quick Answer: How Many KG in a Stone?
+How Many KGs in a Stone? – Answered

 Use this rule: multiply the number of stones by 6.35029 to get kilograms.